hellotaoworld/valuation_engine/README.md

 ## Getting Start
 - To get started with this project, clone the repository
 - Configure .venv Python environment
-- Install the required python libraries: python-dotenv, mysql-connector-python, pandas, zipfile36
+- Install the required python libraries: python-dotenv, mysql-connector-python, pandas, zipfile36, openpyxl
 - You would need .env file with proper MySQL database connection
 - The key file is <b>run_engine.py</b>